hoostus/fincen_114/README.md

 1. You don't accidentally forget any accounts.
 2. You don't have to remember/lookup/calculate the maximum account value in $USD.
-3. You dont' have to lookup the account numbers of all your foreign accounts.
+3. You don't have to lookup the account numbers of all your foreign accounts.

 # FinCEN 114